Oliver and Betsey are my wife's 2x-great-grandparents

-Oliver was affiliated with both North Sangamon Presbyterian Church (Indian Point Presbyterian) and Second Presbyterian Church (became Westminster Presbyterian in 1919).
-Serving on the Presbytery of Sangamon, Oliver was one of thirteen Presbyterian Elders of Presbytery who helped establish the Second Presbyterian Church.
-In its 1835 break with the First Presbyterian Church, Second Presbyterian with its first pastor, Rev. Albert Hale, the Church's second pastor (1 Nov 1839 - 1 Jan 1867), became known as the "Abolitionist Church."
-It is probably no coincidence that only two months after Rev. Hale's arrival, on 3 Jan 1840, Oliver and his wife Betsey became members of Second Presbyterian (Westminster).
+Oliver and Betsey were affiliated with both North Sangamon Presbyterian Church (Indian Point Presbyterian) and later Second Presbyterian Church (became Westminster Presbyterian in 1919).
+Serving on the Presbytery of Sangamon, Oliver was one of thirteen Presbyterian Elders of Presbytery who helped establish the Second Presbyterian Church on 26 May 1835.
+In its break with the First Presbyterian Church, Second Presbyterian and Rev. Albert Hale, the Church's second pastor (1 Nov 1839 - 1 Jan 1867), became known as the "Abolitionist Church."
+It is probably no coincidence that only two months after Rev. Hale's arrival, on 3 Jan 1840, Oliver and his wife Betsey became members of Second Presbyterian Church.

 Original Illinois Tract Farmland purchased by Oliver Belden Culver:

 Name of Purchaser -- Legal - Sec - Twnsp - Rnge - Mer - Date --- County

 CULVER OLIVER B - W2NE - 17 - 18N - 05W - 3 - 10/28/1836 - MENARD

 CULVER OLIVER B - E2NW - 17 - 18N - 05W - 3 - 10/28/1836 - MENARD